Rohea/docker-file-bug/README.md

 ### Description

-This bug was noticed when we worked on our Symfony application utilizing a private library that was developed simultaneously using the Composer symlink functionality.
+This bug was noticed when we worked on our Symfony application utilizing a private library that was simultaneously developed using the Composer symlink functionality.
-The library is mounted on a docker volume that is then symlinked to vendor instead of installing the dependency it from packagist.
+The library is mounted on a docker volume that is then symlinked to vendor/ instead of installing the dependency from packagist.

 That workflow lead to API requests failing with autoloader not being able to load classes from the library that was symlinked.
 After much debugging it was discovered that this happens due to the fact that the browser makes multiple requests simultaneously and this causes Autoloader to try to resolve thousands of files across the symlink at the same time and some randomly fail.

+The issue reproduces when the following conditions are met:

 * The code is being run inside a Docker container
 * Docker is being run on a Windows machine